Momentum-NCCU-Part-Time/notes/rest.md

 ### 📌 Don’t nest resources unnecessarily

-Nesting is helpful if you need to use some information in the URL path (like an id) to look things up in the database
+Nesting is helpful if you need to use some information in the URL path (like an id) to look things up in the database, but try to avoid nesting more than one level deep.

 ❌ `shopping-lists/1/items/4`